LambdaSharp/LambdaRobots/ReadMe.md

 By default, 8 build points are available to allocate in any fashion.
 The robot is disqualified if its build exceeds the maximum number of build points.

+The default configuration for each is shown in bold font and an asterisk (*).

 #### Radar

 |Radar Type      |Radar Range |Radar Resolution|Points|